Companies that use Fastly

 All cloud delivery network Fastly

-Fastly We detected 37,632 customers using Fastly and 788 customers with estimated renewals in the next 3 months.
+Fastly We detected 38,827 companies using Fastly and 886 customers with upcoming renewal in the next 3 months.
 The most common industry is Construction (5%) and the most common company size is 11-50 employees (30%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We only track companies that use Fastly as a CDN or firewall in front of their website

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login